-Figure 46.
-Right Hand Switch Module (Typical)
+Figure 45.
+Right Handlebar Controls (typical)

 STARTING AFTER TIPOVER

 If tip occurs, check all controls for proper operation.
 Restricted control movement can adversely affect the performance of the brakes, clutch or ability to shift, which could result in loss of vehicle control and death or serious injury.
 (00350a)